shosanna/jocellyn.cz/source/2014-04-21-rails-params-it-is-just-a-hash.html.markdown

 But what about something a little bit more mysterious, like id?
 A game is very common to find based on its ID.
 But where is the id coming from?

-When we want to see the view page for an existing record, we go to the URL which looks like this: /games/1 The id is incorporated into the URL, hence we can do (in our games controller, show action):
+When we want to see the view page for an existing record, we go to the URL which looks like this: /games/1.
+**The id is incorporated into the URL**, hence we can do (in our games controller, show action):

     @game = Game.find(params[:id])

-The params could be sent by a form OR could be fetched from the URL.
-That is the most fundamental rule!
+**The params could be sent by a form OR could be fetched from the URL.
+That is the most fundamental rule!**

 What amaze me the most is that you can add anything to the URL and play with params all day long!
 For a decades I believed that params is something special which you can not control.
-You have this params from forms and this params from Url which represents an id.
+You have this params from forms and this params from URL which represents an id and that is it.
 Not true!
 Params is a hash, so you can create your own and send it to the controller, so that you can use it in various cool actions.
 Check this out: